ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

 # May 29, 2019

-- Performed a phone interview and passed!
+- Phone interview!
+  - Passed!
 - What are differences between stack and heap?
   - Stack uses static memory.
   - Heap uses dynamic memory.